 There are interesting alternative therapies available and after years of experimenting with them, I’m still not convinced of just how effective they are.
 The 2 main items I have trailed include magnetic pressure wrist bands and ginger.

 Magnetic pressure travel wrist bands for motion sickness

 I was recommended to give these a go by a chemist many years ago after having no success with travel calm.
 They were called Sea-Band travel sickness kit and sold for about 20 dollars for 2 wrist bands.
-The science behind these wrist bands is to provide a medication free nausea prevention.
+The science behind these wrist bands is to provide medication-free nausea prevention.
 This is done by applying a small amount of pressure on the Nei Kuan acupressure point on your wrist via a plastic stud in the wrist band.
 I was very sceptical of this concept at first but was very surprised that they somehow managed to work.
 For many years I have worn these wrist straps not knowing exactly how they work but confident that they are actually helping.

 Another alternative therapy that comes up frequently is the usage of ginger root as a herbal remedy.
 There is no scientific evidence to show that this works but many naturopaths and herbal outlets will claim that it has calming properties that help digestions and prevent nausea feelings.
 These can be taken as pills, powder and drinks.
 I tried on many occasions taking ginger pills before venturing out and found they did nothing for me other than tasting horrible when being thrown up overboard.